Harshitnakrani/db-helper-/README.md

 ## 🚀 Features

-* Natural Language → SQL conversion
+* **Natural Language → SQL conversion**: Speak to your database in plain English.
-* Tool-based AI Agent (NOT simple prompt-based)
+* **Tool-based AI Agent**: The LLM autonomously decides when to check the schema or execute a query.
-* Schema-aware querying (no hallucination)
+* **Schema-aware querying**: Dynamically fetches schema to ensure accurate, hallucination-free queries.
-* Safe SQL execution (SELECT-only enforcement)
+* **Safe SQL execution**: Strictly enforces `SELECT`-only execution to prevent data mutation.
-* Chat-based UI
+* **Chat History & Context**: Maintains a persistent conversation history so the AI remembers your previous questions and answers.
-* Dynamic schema exploration
+* **Minimal & Professional UI**: A clean, modern chat interface designed for the best user experience.
-* Clean formatted responses
+* **Local Storage Configurations**: Database credentials and connection settings are securely saved to your browser's local storage so you don't need to re-enter them.

 ---